Michael A. Turton |

 |

-The central plain, which looks as those someone tossed the buildings in the air and let them fall where they may. | The government has forbidden foreign teachers to work in kindergartens.
+The government has forbidden foreign teachers to work in kindergartens.
 No one paid the slightest attention to that ruling.
 However, in Feb of 2004 the gov't issued a new ruling forbidding English teaching in kindergartens.
 Everyone is outraged, and this one was ignored as well, though there were sporadic instances of enforcement in Taipei. |

 implemented